jcary741/payload-auth0/README.md

 # Credits

-This package was inspired by [Payload Plugin OAuth](https://github.com/thgh/payload-plugin-oauth).
+This package was inspired by [payload-oauth2](https://github.com/wilsonle/payload-oauth2).